 It’s a well-known secret that Microsoft has been readying a tool to let developers port Android applications to Windows 10 Platform and this project christened “Project Astoria” was supposed to be completed by early this year.
-The project was aimed at helping developers come up with optimized Android apps for the Windows 10, something which both Blackberry and Nokia tried not too long ago.
+The project was aimed at helping developers come up with optimized Android apps for Windows 10, something which both Blackberry and Nokia tried not too long ago.

-The Astoria didn’t bring the full-fledged Android apps to the Windows 10 instead it tries to bridge the gap between both the ecosystems by porting the apps, this is easier said than done as Android apps are heavily dependent on the Google Play services.
+The Astoria didn’t bring the full-fledged Android apps to Windows 10 instead it tries to bridge the gap between both the ecosystems by porting the apps, this is easier said than done as Android apps are heavily dependent on the Google Play services.
 So all said and done Astoria was conceived to be more of an advanced Android simulator.

 Microsoft might have felt the need to squash the entire project as it is coming up with Windows 10 Universal applications which will run on both mobile and desktop, not to mention the Continuum feature which is expected to foster the Windows ecosystem in a new way.